 Over many years, lifeguards and lifesaving clubs have provided a water safety service at beaches as search and rescue patrols and safety cover for aquatic events.
 Awareness of the immediate environment, the constantly changing factors that turn safe to dangerous are all part of the dynamic management of Lifeguard activity.

-In response to a demand for a higher standard for event water safety management to support the dramatic increase in open water swimming, triathlon and paddling competitions we have introduced an entirely new qualification that now sets the industry standard.
-Following established search and rescue practice this establishes a team management function and all the elements of planning and delivering an event safety programme including the working interface protocols for the emergency services.
+In response to a demand for a higher standard for our own event water safety management to support the dramatic increase in open water swimming and paddling competitions we have introduced an entirely new qualification that now sets the industry standard.
+Following established search and rescue practice this is based on a team management function and all the elements of planning and delivering an event safety programme including the working interface protocols for the emergency services.

 - The legal obligation for ‘professional volunteers’ to deliver an event water safety service